crankery/merp/README.md

 This board rquires +12V, -12V and +5V supplies.
 I'm using [Meanwell RT-65](https://www.meanwell.com/webapp/product/search.aspx?prod=RT-65) to power mine.
 The board has no +5V conversion and performs no power regulation.
 If none of your Eurorack modules use +5V you can get away without it.

 Use a tested power supply.
-Before connecting any of your precious Eurorack modules, power up just the bus board.
+Before connecting any of your Eurorack modules, power up just the bus board.
 Ensure the LEDs are lit.
 Ensure that the correct voltages present.
-Then connect a Beringer module or something in case it blows up.

 # Renders